There is a double connotation to the phrase – Write for yourself.

 The second – To let the only online audience that you are writing for be you.

 On the first connotation, I think it is miserable to do, and to continue to do something, if we are not doing it for and to please ourselves.
-It is perfectly okay to stop online spiritual journaling if you realize that you are not doing it for yourself, that online spiritual journaling is not your life’s passion, and feel guilty about it as it is not unethical in any way.
+It is perfectly okay to stop online spiritual journaling if you realize that you are not doing it for yourself, that online spiritual journaling is not your life’s passion.
+You don’t have to feel guilty about quitting as it is not unethical in any way.

 A link to a well-written online article about practical ways to find your life’s passion and a career that you love written by Deena Varshavskaya, founder of Wanelo – 4 practical ways to find your life’s passion and a career that you love.